 JULIAN ASSANGE is probably the most controversial of whistleblowers to hit the head-lines in the last 10 years.
-However, still murky waters surround his prosecution for whistle-blower acts committed, in the face of allegations that his whistleblowing conduct also amounts to criminal conduct.
+However, there are still murky waters surround his prosecution for whistle-blower acts committed, in the face of allegations that his whistleblowing conduct also amounts to criminal conduct.

 Closer to home, financial and aged-care institutions have been subjected to rigorous investigation following whistleblower allegations.
 These are extreme examples of what has happened recently when employees speak out.